 Do you need COVID-19 vaccinations to enter Japan?

-From April 29 2023, travelers will not need to show proof of vaccination or a negative COVID-19 test to enter Japan.
+Since April 29, 2023, travelers generally do not need to present proof of COVID-19 vaccination or a negative test to enter Japan.
 This also applies to people entering from China and Macau, who previously had even stricter entry measures.
-That being said, if you have COVID-19 symptoms when you arrive in Japan, you may be asked to undergo testing.
+That being said, if you have COVID-19 symptoms when you arrive in Japan, you may still be asked to undergo testing.

-Originally, when Japan reopened to international tourism on October 11 2022, there were COVID-19 counter-measures in place.
+Originally, when Japan reopened to international tourism in October 2022, there were COVID-19 countermeasures in place.
 For example, people arriving in Japan had to show proof of vaccination or a negative COVID-19 test.
-However, these restrictions have now been lifted.
+However, these restrictions have been lifted.

 Visit Japan Web: Digitizing Japan arrival procedures

-One of the few bonuses of COVID-19 is the improvement in digital services by the Japanese Government.
+One of the few bonuses of COVID-19 was the improvement in digital services by the Japanese government.
 Visit Japan Web is one of those services, and aims to digitize the arrivals procedure in Japan.

 You can use Visit Japan Web to input information ahead of your arrival in Japan.
-It covers immigration, customs, and tax-free shopping procedures.
-You used to be able to use it to submit Vaccination certificates/test results but that section has been removed.
+It covers Immigration, Customs, and tax-free shopping procedures.
+In the past, you could use it to submit vaccination certificates/test results, but that section has been removed.

 Keep in mind that this service is currently only available at Narita, Haneda, Kansai International, New Chitose, Chubu Centrair, Fukuoka, and Naha Airports.

-NOTE: There have been reports of suspicious apps using names similar to “Visit Japan Web”.
-Visit Japan Web is not available as a downloadable app, it’s a web-based app only.
+Important: There have been reports of suspicious apps using names similar to “Visit Japan Web”.
+Please note that Visit Japan Web is not available as a downloadable app; it’s a web-based app only, and no payment is required to use the app.

-Visa and immigration procedures depend on your nationality and what you intend to do in Japan.
-Keep in mind that all foreigners need a valid passport and will have their photo and fingerprints taken upon arriving in Japan.
+Visa and Immigration procedures will depend on your nationality and what you intend to do in Japan.
+Keep in mind that all foreign travelers need a valid passport and will have their photo and fingerprints taken upon arriving in Japan.

-Those who plan to visit Japan for 90 days or less are considered short term or temporary visitors.
-The purpose of your visit may be travel, visiting family, or even business travel — so long as you do not recieve remuneration.
+Those who plan to visit Japan for 90 days or less are considered short-term or temporary visitors.
+The purpose of your visit may be travel, visiting family, or even business travel — so long as you do not receive remuneration.

-Japan has short stay visa exemption agreements with 70 countries.
+Japan has short-stay visa exemption agreements with 74 countries and regions.
 These include Australia, the U.K., the U.S.A, Singapore, and Korea (full list here).
 Essentially, citizens of these countries do not have to apply for a visa before arriving in Japan.

-If you are a citizen of a country that’s not on the list, you will need to apply for a visa.
+If you are a citizen of a country that’s not on the list, you will need to apply for a visa in advance.
 In this case, your best course of action is to check the website of your nearest Embassy of Japan to confirm the procedure.

-If you need some expert advice on visas and entry requirements, we’ve teamed up with Japan immigration lawyers to answer your enquiries.
-This isn’t free, but if you fill out our form, they will give you professional advice.
+If you need expert advice on visas and entry requirements, we’ve teamed up with Japan immigration lawyers to answer your enquiries.
+This isn’t free, but if you fill out our form, they may be able to give you professional advice.
 For more general, free arrival advice, try our community forum.

 Customs procedures

 Everyone entering Japan must submit a Declaration of Accompanied Articles and Unaccompanied Articles.
-This form is available as both a paper document, or digitally on Visit Japan Web (more on that in a moment).
+This form is available as both a paper document and digitally on Visit Japan Web (more on that in a moment).
 There was a Customs Declaration App, but that was discontinued in December 2022.
 Similarly, the Customs Declaration Website closed in March 2023.

 The form asks for the usual information like your name, flight details, and what items you are bringing into the country.
 It also asks for your address in Japan, so have your hotel address handy.
 If you’re planning to travel around a lot, put the first place you will stay or the place you’ll stay the longest.